HelloArtty/CATJone/README.md

 ## Technologies Used
 The website is built using the following technologies:

-1. HTML
+* HTML
-2. CSS
+* CSS
-3. JavaScript
+* JavaScript
-4. PHP
+* PHP

 ## Deployment
 The website is currently deployed on 000webhostapp.com, using their free hosting plan.
 The deployment process involves uploading the source code and related files to the hosting provider's server.

 ## Usage
-To use the CatJone website, simply visit [CATJone](https://catjone.000webhostapp.com)in your web browser.
+To use the CatJone website, simply visit [CATJone](https://catjone.000webhostapp.com) in your web browser.
 From the homepage, you can navigate through the various sections using the top menu or explore specific features through clickable buttons or links.